raycg/Open-Research-Playbook/templates/C-verification-report.md

 ---

-## Verification Summary
+## Verification Conclusion

-Confirm the following.
+- [ ] All defense-slide experimental results were reproduced.

-* [ ] I identified the research contributions independently.
+- [ ] The research repository and assets are accessible.
-* [ ] I defined appropriate test cases before reading the research package.
-* [ ] I verified my test cases against the defense slides and paper.
-* [ ] I reproduced the Minimum Reproducible Result (MRR).
-* [ ] I understand the relationship between the research contribution, experimental results, and implementation.
+- [ ] I understand how the results relate to the research contributions.
-* [ ] I identified possible future research directions.
-* [ ] I am ready to continue this research independently.
+- [ ] I am ready to continue the research.

 ---